hmvictor/radar-netbeans/README.md

 ## Seeing issues

-To see the SonarQube issues just invoke the contextual menu (or from Sources menu) in your Java Maven project and choose how you get your issues.
+To see the SonarQube issues just invoke the contextual menu in your Java Maven project and choose how you get your issues.

 ![Contextual Menu](src/docs/images/contextMenu.png)